vrubiolo/octoson/docs/README.md

 work.

 # TODOs
-+ Add reference to barrel jack part
++ Add reference to barrel jack part.
-+ Add link to official Edison Yocto tarball
-+ Add pictures
++ Add pictures of the installed setup.
-+ Detail exact commands to disable system services and/or create script
 + Add more links to various sources.
 + Make Yocto image build work.
 + More testing, esp w.r.t bootup time and init order (it currently seems that